barrieca/KRR_Project/README.md

 The features in these vectors have positive values if they match one or more aspects of the (user provided) games that generated these candidate games, else 0.

+After the user has been provided with a set of recommended video games, they are given the option to provide feedback.
 The feedback the user provides after the recommendations determine the weights of the features for future recommendations.
 If the feedback is positive, the positive values are added to the similarity vector.
 Else if it's negative, the values are subtracted from the feature vector.
 If the feedback is neutral, the